 Like the majority of people there, I wore my mask all the time I was in the shopping centre.
 We are required to do so under the rules.

 By the way, some bookshops will accept book tokens on their websites; I ordered another book online and it arrived today, paid for by book tokens.
 Also, Waterstones will accept their own gift cards as payment online.

-It's thirteen weeks, three whole months I've been on this project.
+It's thirteen weeks, three whole months I've been on this project, photographing what people are doing differently under lockdown.
 I’m just numbering the photos I show you here as I go along, and the last photo here is number 120.
 But I have many more photos that I’m not showing you.

 Sometimes photos won’t come across well on the blog because the relevant detail can’t be shown here clearly enough; the blogging software compresses photos and they lose fine detail.